 Some signs that what feels like sadness may have moved into something that warrants attention.

-- It has lasted more than two weeks and is not lifting with the usual things that help.
+- It has lasted more than two weeks and isn't lifting with the usual things that help.

 - Sleep, appetite, energy, or concentration have noticeably changed.

-- You have stopped doing things you used to enjoy.
+- You've stopped doing things you used to enjoy.

 - You feel disconnected from people you love.

-- You are thinking about death, dying, or suicide.
+- You're thinking about death, dying, or suicide.

-- People close to you have asked if you are okay more than once.
+- People close to you've asked if you're okay more than once.

-- You have started using alcohol or other substances more than usual to cope.
+- You've started using alcohol or other substances more than usual to cope.

-- Basic self-care is slipping in ways that are not like you.
+- Basic self-care is slipping in ways that aren't like you.

 Any of these is a reason to talk to a clinician.
 Thoughts of suicide with any plan or intent are a reason to call 988 or to go to the nearest emergency department, same-day.